CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 The public entries use focused adapters behind one study-level provider
-contract: load and validate the pinned snapshot, preprocess the complete study, generate, normalize findings/impression or raw-report output, and return the common `ProviderGenerationResult`.
-CXRMate adapters retain their published multi-view/section-decoding contracts; CheXOne and MedGemma use the shared chat-style vision-language path.
+contract: load and validate the pinned snapshot, preprocess the complete study, generate, normalize the model-declared Findings, Impression, or raw-report output, and return the common `ProviderGenerationResult`.
+CXRMate adapters retain their published multi-view/section-decoding contracts.
+CheXOne uses the Qwen-style chat vision-language path, while MedGemma uses the shared chat-style path.
+XREPORT exposes CheXOne as a Findings-generating model; a separate Impression is not part of its current validated contract.
+Real local image-to-report inference remains required before validation evidence is marked passed.
 Custom remote code is imported only from the integrity-verified local snapshot.

 ### Generation profiles and runtime evidence